Australian National Bibliographic Database: History

 The National Library of Australia (NLA) began investigating the potential for a national shared cataloguing network in the 1970s.
 The idea behind the network was that, instead of every library in Australia separately cataloguing every item in their collection, an item would be catalogued just once and stored on a single database.
 Librarians in other libraries could then copy the record, thus bringing about huge savings in efficiency and money.
 In August 1978, following a feasibility study, the NLA announced a pilot project.

 The Australian Bibliographic Network (ABN) commenced operations on 2 November 1981, with six participating libraries, which all contributed cataloguing records.
-During those pre-Internet days, library catalogues were on cards or microfiche, so the use of the digital dabase was seen as revolutionary.
+During those pre-Internet days, library catalogues were on cards or microfiche, so the use of the digital database was seen as revolutionary.

 The database was known as the Australian National Bibliographic Database (ANBD), while the library network was the Australian Bibliographic Network.
 The ABN may be seen as the forerunner to Libraries Australia.
 The National Library established an advisory body, the ABN Network Committee (now Libraries Australia Advisory Committee, or LAAC) to advise the Library on the operation and development of the service.

 Various state library systems joined the network within the next few years, such as State Library Victoria in 1982, and the first ABN conference was held in Melbourne in 1983.
 The ABN system was as a multi-sector network, including university, state, public and special libraries.
 Services to school libraries were provided under a separate national service, the Schools Catalogue Information Service (SCIS), first developed in 1984 as ASCIS.